 This is the ultimate party dip!
 I’m yet to meet someone who doesn’t love it.

-If I start eating this before dinner it quickly becomes my dinner because I just can’t stop eating it.
+If you start eating this before dinner it may just quickly become my dinner because you can’t stop eating it!

 I shared a stove-top version a few years ago but this baked version has become my go-to.
-Plus I love that there’s no tending to this method, just mix and bake.
+You’ll love how there’s no tending to this method, just mix and bake.

 - Cream cheese